signaldust/bunny-jit/README.md

 To generate instructions, you can then call [instruction methods](#instruction-set) on `Proc`.
-The last instruction of every block must be either a jump (conditional or unconditional), a return instruction or a tail-call.
+The last instruction of every block must be either a jump (conditional or unconditional), a return instruction or a tail-call (DCE can cleanup dead tails though, so a front-end can safely generate extra jumps or returns when in doubt).
 Any instructions are placed into the last emitted label or the entry-block if no labels have been emitted yet.

 To generate new labels call `Proc::newLabel()` and to start emitting code to a previous created label call `Proc:emitLabel()` (see [env](#env) below).
 Any labels